-

 Your Label

-For the first time in race history, the Kenduskeag is postponed due to water conditions including ice in the stream.
-Originally scheduled for April 18, the race is held one week later. -
+For the first time in race history, the Kenduskeag was postponed due to water conditions including ice in the stream.
+Originally scheduled for April 18, the race was held one week later. -

 April 16 2016